-The WCOG Complaint Policy was established to give the public a simple and accessible mechanism with which to provide feedback to WCOG, including complaints, comments, suggestions or concerns.
+- Complaint Policy (91KB PDF): This policy was established to give the public a simple and accesible mechanism with which to provide feedback to WCOG, including complaints, comments, suggestions or concerns.

-WCOG has a Public Participation Plan that provides guidelines for establishing and maintaining optimum public involvement.
+- Public Participation Policy (130KB PDF): Our Public Participation Plan provides guidelines for establishing and maintaining optimum public involvement.